Contact Form Editor

 When there could be more than one response, we recommend using checkbox fields.
 We see this often when people want to document things like presenting issues or financial stressors, where more than one selection could apply.
 Here too, you designate the exact name and number of items you’d like on your form.

 When the data to collect is open-ended, feel free to create a text-entry area on your form, and adjust the size of the text entry box to fit your needs.
+Text-entry data is analyzed by exporting your contact record data, which you can do at any time from the iCarol Admin Tools area.

 Want to know more about this or any other iCarol feature?
 Feel free to contact us with your questions!